memcmahon/carnival_2103/README.md

 pry(main)> jeffco_fair.attendees
 #=> [#<Attendee:0x00007ffab70bfce8...>, #<Attendee:0x00007ffab69069e8...>, #<Attendee:0x00007ffab7172d70...>]

-#Attendees are added even if they don't have enough money for all/any exhibits.
+#Attendees are added even if they don't have enough money for all/any rides.

 pry(main)> jeffco_fair.attendees_by_ride_interest
 #=> {